 Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group Recommended Best Practices A.4.3 • Election of an independent non-executive director serving more than nine years.
+Code Provisions Compliance Corporate Governance Practices adopted by the Group Recommended Best Practices A.4.3 Election of an independent non-executive director serving more than nine years.
 Include reason why considered to be independent and why should be re-elected.
 The Company strongly supports the principle of Board independence.
-Mr. Chow Yu Chun, Alexander has been serving the Board as an independent non-executive director for more than nine years and has consistently demonstrated his willingness to exercise independent judgements and provide objective challenges to management.
-He has actively participated in board meeting and board committee meetings held during the year and has shown himself able to give constructive and independent advice to the Board over significant issues.
-Therefore, the Board considers that he remain independent, notwithstanding the length of his tenure as an independent non-executive director.
-A.5 ive directors) are director of all issuer and of the con- duct, business a e required to keep abreast of their responsibilities as ctivities and development of that issuer.
+Mr. Marvin Bienenfeld, Mr. Chow Yu Chun, Alexander and Ms. Leung Churk Yin, Jeanny have served the Board for more than nine years and have consistently demonstrated their willingness to exercise independent judgements and provide objective challenges to management.
+They have actively participated in board meetings and board committee meetings held during the year and have shown themselves able to give constructive and independent advice to the Board over significant issues.
+Therefore, the Board considers that they remain independent, notwithstanding the length of their tenure.
+A.5 e required to keep abreast of their responsibilities as a ctivities and development of that issuer.
+A.5.1 • Every newly appointed director should receive a comprehensive, formal induction to ensure that he has a proper understanding of the business; his responsibilities under the listing rules, applicable regulatory requirements, business and governance policies of the issuer.
+The Chairman and Company Secretary will usually brief the newly appointed Director for the duties and responsibilities he/she may perform as a Director of the Company and other regulatory requirements he/she may observe.
+Directors are provided at quarterly Board meetings with comprehensive reports on the management's strategic plans, updates on business, financial objectives, plans and actions.
+The Company Secretary is responsible for keeping all Directors updated on Listing Rules and other statutory requirements.
+Memos or emails are issued from time to time to keep Directors up to date with changes in Listing Rules and other regulations relevant to Directors in the discharge of their duties.

 Code Ref.
 Code Provisions Compliance Corporate Governance Practices adopted by the Group A.5.2 Function of non-executive directors include: participate in board meetings and bring an independent judgment to the board take the lead where potential conflicts of interest arise serve on board committees if invited scrutinise the issuer's performance Non-executive Directors seek guidance and direction from the Chairman and the Group Managing Director on the future business direction and strategic plans so as to gain a comprehensive understanding of the business of the Company to exercise their independent judgment.
 Non-executive Directors review the financial information and operational performance of the Group on a regular basis.
 The Audit and Compensation Committees of the Company are wholly comprised of Non-executive Directors, with the majority being Independent Non-executive Directors.
 A.5.3 • Directors should ensure that they can give sufficient time and attention to the affairs of the issuer. √ There was satisfactory attendance for Board and Board Committee meetings during the year.
-Please refer to A.1.1, B.1.1 and C.3.4 for details.
+Pls refer to A.1.1, B.1.1 and C.3.4 for details.
 A.5.4 Directors must comply with the Model Code.
 Board should establish written guidelines on no less exacting terms than the Model Code for relevant employees.
 The Company has adopted the Model Code as set out in Appendix 10 to the Listing Rules as its own code for Directors' dealings in securities of the Company.
 Having made specific enquiries, the Company confirmed that each of the Directors has complied with the required standards during the year.
 Employees who are likely to be in possession of unpublished price-sensitive information of the Company are also subject to compliance with guidelines on no less exacting terms than the Model Code.